bgabbasov/menta-0.3/doc/informal/prototypes-estimates.md

      3. Add analytical HowTo-s to basic set:
          4. Wrong software was installed = 4
          4. Two direct instructions in one incident description = 4
-     3. Add Interpretation mechanism over current state of the system
+     3. Add <a name="Interpretation">Interpretation</a> mechanism over current state of the system
          4. Variable and current state addressing = 12 - 16
          4. Logical operation execution = 16
            5. Exists